-Firstly, I want to say you deserve a pat on the back for choosing York Law School!
+Firstly, I want to say you deserve a pat on the back for choosing York!
 I can confidently say the degree and sheer volume of career support is like no other.

 With this in mind, take a few tips from a third year who all those years ago was in your shoes; both nervous and excited about the prospect of an interview.
 I dressed in a smart dress, eager to make a good first impression.

 Let me break it down into three areas based upon my interview experience: the general questions, debate questions and your final opportunity to shine.

 Firstly, it’s important to note that your interviewer isn’t there to catch you out, they genuinely want to see you thrive!
 My first few questions revolved around my reasons for choosing Law, The University of York and more general questions about my career goals.

 They are not looking for a set ‘right’ answer, so if you love a specific aspect of the university, don’t be afraid to say it.

 For me, the course was like no other I had seen, with Problem Based Learning (PBL) used to enhance your teamwork, leadership and communication skills.
 Initially, for me, the whole idea of PBL was overwhelming as I started worrying that my team wouldn’t get along.

 However, I can honestly say that I wouldn’t have had such amazing personal development opportunities at any other university.
 You’re immersed in such interesting cases and it’s genuinely fun to see how people react to scenarios.
 Quite often they provide an insight you wouldn’t have otherwise considered.

 Thus, my first point is to be clear in why you want to study here as your enthusiasm is well appreciated during the interview.

 There were also questions about me (how I learn from experiences) and my approach to group work.